This topic provides answers to some frequently asked questions about the basic concepts of fully managed Flink.

 - Return results

-After the computing job is completed, the result data is returned as a result set.
+After the computing job is complete, the result data is returned as a result set.
 The amount of result data that is stored in the computing system is large.
 Therefore, you must integrate the result data into another system.
 Large amounts of result data lead to a data integration process that takes several minutes or even hours to complete.

 - Load data